hoomanzolfaghari84/machine-learning-exercises/README.md

 # machine-learning-exercises
-my exercises for machine learning graduate course which I took at Sharif University of Technology
+my exercises and final project for machine learning graduate course which I took at Sharif University of Technology